 The community grievance procedure (PDF, 17 KB) has a multi-level process which depends on who is paying for the patient's services.

-The use of the grievance procedure is not required before going to court, but a grievance can be dismissed at the stage it is being considered once the matter is taken to court.
+Complaints of rights violations may also be taken directly to court.
+The use of the grievance procedure is not required before going to court, but a grievance can be dismissed at the level or stage it is being considered once the matter is taken to court.